Zoning Codes Explained in 2026: A Simple Framework for Understanding Any Property

 How AI is Transforming Zoning Compliance

-As discussed in The Rise of AI Permit Assistants in 2026, AI tools now analyze zoning codes in seconds.
+As discussed in The Rise of AI Permit Assistants in 2026, AI tools can now analyze zoning codes quickly.
 These systems:

 - Flag potential violations before submitting applications